END PHOSPHATE MINING IN FLORIDA

 Restoring the Gray Wolf

-We're fighting to help all U.S. gray wolves get back the protections they need to recover in habitat across the country.
-Losing safeguards would bring their progress to a grinding halt.
+The Center is fighting hard to help all U.S. gray wolves get back the protections they need to recover in habitat across the country.
+Losing safeguards brings progress to a grinding halt.

 Check out our latest hard-hitting opinion pieces, our environmental health advice column, plus a fun series coming out biweekly, Flotsam: #ecolists of the things we love.

 Keep It in the Ground

 Ending new fossil fuel leasing on America's public lands and offshore areas would keep up to 450 billion tons of greenhouse gases from polluting our atmosphere, says a new study commissioned by the Center and Friends of the Earth.
 Take action.